 The consolidated entity trades only with recognised, creditworthy counterparties.
 The consolidated entity has policies in place to ensure that credit sales of products and services are made to customers with an appropriate credit history.
 In addition, receivable balances are monitored on an on-going basis with the result that the consolidated entity's exposure to bad debts is minimal.
 There are no significant concentrations of credit risk.
 The consolidated entity does not have any significant exposure to any individual customer or counterparty.

 Impairment of receivables

 The ageing of the impaired receivables provided for above are as follows:

-Conso lidated Gold Co rporation
+Conso Consolidated

-2012 \$'000 2011 \$'000 2012 \$'000 2011 \$'000
+2013 \$'000 2012 \$'000

-Over 6 months overdue 1
+3 to 6 months overdue 17 -

 Movements in the provision for impairment of receivables are as follows: